jensarps/storehouse/README.md

 #Examples

 Examples are in the `example` folder.
+You can try them out directly in your browser [over here](http://jensarps.github.com/storehouse/example/).

 #Tests